 On this page, we would like to know what you think others give to the charity.
-If you answer the three questions below correctly, you will receive additional \$0.60.
+If you answer the three questions below correctly, you will receive additional \$0.6 .
 Your answers are correct if they do not differ by more than three from the truth.
-The truth will be determined by the behavior of 100 randomly selected participants (excluding yourself) who have completed the HIT when evaluating the question for payment.
+The truth will be determined by the behavior of 100 randomly selected participants (ex- cluding yourself) who have completed the HIT when evaluating the question for payment.
 What do you think?
-Out of 100 individuals who complete the same HIT a as you, how many 3 • Please consider the two following hints: (1) Since the action of each individual fits exactly into one of the three specified categories below, your answers must add up to 100.
-(2) In your response, you might want to pay attention to the fact that the three categories cover different ranges of values. do not donate to the charity? do not donate to the charity? donate between \$0.01 and \$1.00 to the charity? donate between \$1.01 and \$90.00 to the charity?
+Out of 100 individuals who complete the same HIT as you, how many Please consider the two following hints: (1) Since the action of each individual fits exactly into one of the three specified categories below, your answers must add up to 100.
+(2) In your response, you might want to pay attention to the fact that the three categories cover different ranges of values. do not donate to the charity? donate between \$0.01 and \$1.00 to the charity? donate between \$1.01 and \$90.00 to the charity?

-Figure A.14: Screen 9 (beliefs part 2)
+Figure A.15: Screen 9 (beliefs part 2)

 Notes: This screen was shown to subjects in treatments Info - Small, Info & Frame - Small, Unit Donation - Small and a random subsample (about 50 percent) of the treatment Money Donation.
-Subjects in treatments Info - Large, Info & Frame - Large, and the remaining subsample of the treatment Money Donation saw a screen with similar questions but with \$10.00 (\$10.01) instead of \$1.00 (\$1.01) as upper (lower) bound of the second (third) donation interval.
+Subjects in treatments Info - Large, Info & Frame - Large, and the remaining subsample of the treatment Money Donation saw a screen with similar questions but with 10.00 (10.01) instead of 1.00 (1.01) as upper (lower) bound of the second (third) donation interval.
 Subjects in treatment Unit Donation - Large did not see this or any equivalent screen.

 You have almost reached the end.
 Please answer some final questions below.

 What is your gender?

 ○ Male

 ○ Female

-Other
+O Other

 O No Answer

 What is your age?

-O 18-24
+0 18-24

-O 25-30
+○ 25-30

-○ 31-40
+31-40

-○ 41-50
+41-50

-O 51-64
+51-64

-65 or older
+O 65 or older

 O No answer

+Is A mazon Machanical Turk (maybe initial with other snowdwarking platforme) your primary source of insome?

 Is Amazon Mechanical Turk (maybe jointly with other crowdworking platforms) your primary source of income?

+Is Amazon Mechanical Turk (maybe jointly with other crowdworking platforms) your primary source of income?

+Ves No

 ○ Yes

+Ves No

-○ No
+Ves No

+Yes No No answer Do you have children?

+Yes No No answer Do you have children?
+Yes

+Yes No No answer Do you have children?
+Yes No

-O No answer
+Yes No No answer Do you have children?
+Yes

-Do you have children?
+Yes No No answer Do you have children?
+Yes No

-○ Yes

-○ No

-O No answer
+Yes No No answer Do you have children?
+Yes No

-Please indicate your highest level of education.

-Please choose v
+Yes No No answer Do you have children?
+Yes No No answer

-Figure A.15: Screen 10 (sociodemographic characteristics)
+Figure A.16: Screen 10 (sociodemographic characteristics)